minhngt62/ot-kpgf/README.md

-# ot-keypoint_guided-factorization
-Keypoint-guided Factorization for Optimal Transport
+# Keypoint-guided Factorization for Optimal Transport